Dalhatmd/the_maze/README.md

 How to Run

-To run the game, you need to have GCC and SDL2 installed on your system.
+To run the game, you need to have GCC, SDL2 SDL2 IMAGE AND SDL2 TTF installed on your system.
 Follow the steps below to compile and run the game:

 Clone the repository or download the source files.